Chapter 1: Burning Skies

 Suicune stood over the boy for an indefinite amount of time.
 An icy cool wind danced around its mane, soothing rather than aggravating the shimmering coals of the city.
 The cries of Entei had long faded from the air, as the King of Fire left the town to burn.

-At last, Suicune threw its head back, howling a song that spoke of ice and clear water.
+At last, Suicune threw its head back, howling a song which spoke of ice and clear water.
 Wind rushed from the North, and it began to rain on the shattered city, and the body of the boy.
 Steam hissed from the ruins.
-Cold drops ran down the boy's face almost like tears.
+Cold drops ran down his face almost like tears.
 The heavens opened, and the fires retreated, washing the blood from the streets.

 She didn't say a single word, as the rain passed through her.
 Silence reigned as the deluge turned the gutters into streams.
 She closed her eyes as though she were making a desperate wish.